 3 Critical Steps in Naming Your Business

 So, you’ve had a successful brainstorming session.
-You’ve got a list of sound business names that carry meaning to you.
-You’ve made changes to ensure they adhere to the rules for your business structure.
-Now it’s time to check if you were the first one to take that name online.
+You have a list of sound business names that carry meaning to you.
+You’ve made changes to ensure they adhere to the rules of your business structure.
+Now it’s time to check if you were the first to take that name online, where a business registration comes into play.

 Check Domain Availability

 Once you land on a name you like, it’s time to lock it in online.
 Whether you are running an eCommerce brand or not, it’s true for all businesses alike.
-Your task is to make sure the chosen name matches the available domain name.
+Your task is ensuring the chosen name matches the available domain name.

 That’s why tools like a business name generator can help you get on the right track.
 This tool will also assist you in checking domain availability, which is an essential part of your quest for the best business name.

-When it comes to finding an ideal length of your domain, eight characters seem to be the sweet spot.
-This number results from vetting the top 250 websites, with over 70% of them using exactly eight characters.
+When it comes to finding an ideal length for your domain, eight characters seem to be the sweet spot.
+This number results from vetting the top 250 websites, with over 70% using exactly eight characters.
 Online users don’t want to remember an infinite string of characters to find your business.
-The reason for that is rooted in psychology; our short-term memory is very limited.
+The reason for that is rooted in psychology; our short-term memory is limited.
 That’s another reason why phone numbers only contain seven digits.

 Some tools are already hooked up to the GoDaddy domain hosting firm to make it easy to buy a domain name as soon as you find one.